nasa-gibs/onearth-image-analytics/README.md

 on-demand analytics and image resampling from OnEarth imagery.
 This includes image filters, correlations, time-series data, and more.

+## Usage

+The simplest way to use this library is to install dependencies in using `pip install -r app/requirements.txt` and then simply run `app/example.py` using python (e.g. `python example.py --layer MODIS_Aqua_L3_SST_MidIR_9km_Night_Monthly --startdate 2012-01-01 --enddate 2014-01-01 --level 2`).
+This should pull data directly from GIBS and plot it using matplotlib.
+To install the full library, it's advisable to use the provided Dockerfile and run the container with direct access to an OnEarth server.

 ## Installation

 Read the docker README for installation advice.
 The application can be run as a Docker container by simply running `./run.sh`,